Mary Dawson (civil servant): Justin Trudeau

 Justin Trudeau's vacation visit to Bell Island in December 2016 and concomitant helicopter ride on a private aircraft controlled by the Aga Khan raised an investigation by Dawson, insofar as Canadian government ethics rules prohibit a prime minister or cabinet minister from accepting travel on a private aircraft unless prior Ethics Commission clearance is secured.
 The Ethics Commission determined that Trudeau's, or his wife and children's, vacations to Bell Island in December 2014, March 2016, and December 26, 2016 to January 4, 2017, "could reasonably be seen to have been given to influence Mr. Trudeau in his capacity as prime minister."
-Trudeau said he was sorryfor these violations of federal laws.
+Trudeau apologized for these violations of federal laws.

 Death

 Dawson died of a rare type of thyroid cancer on December 24, 2023, at the age of 81.